Sobgo/Pioneerbot/README.md

 `cd Pioneerbot`
 `npm i -D`
 `npx tsc --outDir <yourPathToBuild>`
-`move node_modules <yourPathToBuild>`
+`move node_modules <yourPathToBuild>` (or install without dev dependenicies)
 `cd <yourPathToBuild>`
 `node src/index.js`

 ## Custom commands

-You can add your own commands by creating files in command directory Inside this files there should be en exported function with the same name as filename taking 4 arguments:
+You can add your own commands by creating files in command directory.
+Inside this files there should be en exported function with the same name as filename taking 4 arguments:
 `ID: string, queues: Wrapper, message: Message, args: string[]`